-The original Classification Performance, was 83.24% and it remained at 82.45%.
+The original Classification Performance, a measure of how well the attributes predict the target variable (prediction) was 83.24% and it remained at 82.45%.

 10.07% of attributes are missing from the anonymized dataset.
 This value being equal across all atributes suggests entire rows were removed, rather than select values from separate rows.
 The only exception is the occupation attribute, which was entirely removed.